November 9, 2017

 “The fact that we’ve managed to engage in joint ownership of property is a clear indication that reconciliation has taken deeper roots in our community,” Kyakimwa says, adding that land disputes have been a primary reason for conflict for decades.

-Violence between the Hema and Lendu ethnic groups has been going on since the early 1970s, locals say.
+Violence between the Hema and Lendu tribes has been going on since the early 1970s, locals say.

 Conflict escalated between 2002 and 2003 when at least 5,000 people were killed in the Ituri province, according to a 2003 Human Rights Watch report called “Ituri: Covered in Blood.”
 Torture, execution-style killings, rape, mutilation and even cannibalism were common tactics on both sides, according to the report.
 Violence has continued in the years since.
 Most peacekeeping operations fail.